International Medical and Technological University: Establishment

 The owner of the university is Shri.
-Katuri Subba Rao, the founder & Chairman of the Vignan Educational Foundation (VEF).
+Katuri Subba Rao, the founder and Chairman of the Vignan Educational Foundation (VEF).
 The VEF of Bangalore, India initiated establishment of the university in Tanzania at the behest of Julius Nyerere, the father of the Tanzania nation.

 The seeds of the venture were sown by Benjamin Mkapa, the third president of Tanzania when he was the Minister for Science, Technology and Higher Education, with the support of Jakaya M. Kikwete, the fourth president of Tanzania when he was the Minister for Foreign Affairs and International Cooperation.
 The establishment of the university symbolizes the long-standing partnership between Tanzania and India as part implementation of the South–South cooperation.

 The university commenced by establishing the College of Medicine which was inaugurated on 17 September 1997 by the prime minister of India, shri.I.K.
 Gujral.

 Enrollment

 The university started small with five students, all from India.
 It has since grown, after having been granted Certificate of Full Registration No. 009 on 20 December 2001, by the Higher Education Accreditation Council (HEAC).
 The number of students has grown to more than 1,000 drawn from around the world.
 The enrollment was very competitive on its own for undergraduates the enrollment is through a centralized system (CAS) which is governed by Tanzania Commission for University (TCU).
 The admission for Masters and PhD is usually done and processed within the University based on the criteria set by the University.
 IMTU was among the leading top University in Tanzanian and ensures quality education by abiding to all rules and regulations set by TCU.